12 Different Types of Squirrels in the US

 These Types of Squirrels in the US are roughly 8 oz in weight and eat seeds and nuts.

-They are quite noisy and alert, frequently alerting other squirrels and birds to the presence of predators in the neighborhood.
+They are quite noisy and alert, frequently alerting other squirrels and birds to predators in the neighborhood.

-Douglas Squirrels are grayish in color with a chestnut belly.
-However, they have significantly duller colors to assist them in blending in during winter.
+Douglas Squirrels are grayish with a chestnut belly.
+However, their significantly duller colors help them blend in during winter.

 9. Abert’s Squirrel